 Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-Belvoir Group has delivered an average of 3.1% per year annual increase in its dividend, based on the past 7 years of dividend payments.
-It's good to see both earnings and the dividend have improved - although the former has been rising much quicker than the latter, possibly due to the company reinvesting more of its profits in growth.
+Belvoir Group has delivered an average of 2.0% per year annual increase in its dividend, based on the past eight years of dividend payments.
+Earnings per share have been growing much quicker than dividends, potentially because Belvoir Group is keeping back more of its profits to grow the business.

 The Bottom Line

 Has Belvoir Group got what it takes to maintain its dividend payments?
 Belvoir Group has grown its earnings per share while simultaneously reinvesting in the business.
 Unfortunately it's cut the dividend at least once in the past eight years, but the conservative payout ratio makes the current dividend look sustainable.
 It's a promising combination that should mark this company worthy of closer attention.